 I'd love to be able to please everyone.
 Honestly, I would.
 But since that isn't possible, I have to pick a road and drive on it.
-The stories I write are about people in the 17-22 age range (in keeping with the fact that young people generally like characters who are a bit older than themselves), and they're going to realistically portray those ages as much as possible.
+The stories I write are labeled “Mature Young Adult” (by me) and feature characters in the 17-22 age range (in keeping with the fact that young people generally like to “read up”).
+I strive to realistically portray those ages as much as possible.

-My definition of Mature Young Adult is 17+ (or younger, with parental permission - and if you aren't checking what your kid is reading, you've effectively given your permission).
+My definition of a Mature Young Adult reader is 17+ (or younger, with parental permission - and if you aren't checking what your kid is reading, you've effectively given your permission).

-Game ratings follow movie ratings fairly closely, though the lettering is different.
-Once again, a 17-year-old high school junior can pop by the local video game store and buy any M-rated game (meaning intense violence, blood and gore, sexual content, strong language) with no parental consent.
-Adult-only games may be purchased by 18-year-olds, otherwise known as high school seniors.
+Game ratings follow movie ratings closely, though the lettering is different.
+Once again, a 17-year-old high school junior may pop by the local video game store and buy any M-rated game (which may include intense violence, blood and gore, sexual content, mature language) with no parental consent.
+Adult-only games may be purchased by 18-year-olds (high school seniors).
 These may include scenes of intense, prolonged violence and graphic sexual content.

 Young Adult (YA) literature has a problem.
-It lumps 14-year-olds in with 17-year olds.
-Anyone who works with or has kids in that age range knows there's a big difference in maturity between 14 and 17.
-(If a child is a very mature 14-year-old, she is most likely going to be more mature at 17 than her peers, as well.
-This is where parental guidance - the notion that you know your own child best - comes in.)
+It lumps 12-16 year old readers in with 17-18 year old readers.
+Anyone who works with or has kids in that age range knows there's a big difference in maturity between say, 14 and 17.
+(If a child is a very mature 14-year-old, she is most likely going to be more mature at 17 than her peers, as well.)
+Maybe the child is an advanced reader, but isn’t yet mature enough to handle mature content.
+This is where parental guidance - the notion that you know your own child best - comes in.

-I began choosing YA books for my kids when they were 12/13 and had become bored with MG (middle grade) books.
-Trust me when I say that it didn't take me long to realize that the ratings for YA weren't good enough.
-I was going to have to read or skim through everything they wanted to buy until I felt they were old enough to choose for themselves (for my kids: 14).
+I began vetting YA books for my kids when they were 12-13 and had become bored with MG (middle grade) books.
+It didn't take long to realize that the ratings for Young Adult literature weren't good enough.
+I was going to have to read or at least skim through everything they wanted to buy until I felt they were old enough to choose for themselves (for my kids: around age 14).

 As an author, I can't invent a book category.
-Amazon and B&N give publishers and indie authors category choices at publication.
-My current category (YA) contains no separation between 14-16 year olds and 17-ups.
+Distributors like Amazon and B&N give publishers and indie authors category choices at publication.
+My current category (Young Adult) contains no separation between 12-16 year olds and 17-ups.
 The best I can do is include, in the book description, my own warning/disclaimer, and that's what I've done since I first published Between the Lines.

 I'm not required to do this.
 And by the way, this is not something traditional publishers have been doing.
-This is something I took it upon myself to do because I was the parent sitting in the bookstore floor, reading the YA books to make sure they were appropriate for my 7th grader.
+This is something I took it upon myself to do because I was the parent sitting in the bookstore floor, reading through books to make sure they were appropriate for my own precocious reader.
 I have zero problem with someone deciding my books are too edgy for their kid.
-I have LOTS of problems with someone deciding my book is too edgy for someone else's kid.
+I have lots of problems with someone deciding my book is too edgy for someone else's kid.

 The authors whose works are listed above are well-respected by the publishing world and the general public, as well they should be.
 You won't find anything in any book of mine that I can't find in a Big-Six published young adult novel (which will include no parental warning by that publishing house).

-If the publishing world - which includes Amazon's KDP and Barnes & Noble's Pubit - comes up with a book category reflecting the independence and maturity 17-ups are afforded in every other entertainment venue, I'll be happy to move my books into that category.
+If the publishing world comes up with a book category reflecting the independence and maturity 17-ups are afforded in every other entertainment venue, I'll be happy to move my books into that category.
 Until then, I'm motoring down my chosen road, marking it as best I can.